linkedin/kafka-tools/README.rst

 Kafka Tools
 ===========

-This repository is a collection of tools and scripts for working with `Apache Kafka <http://kafka.apache.org>`.
+This repository is a collection of tools for working with `Apache Kafka <http://kafka.apache.org>`.

 The Site Reliability team for Kafka at LinkedIn has built these over time in